Humboldt Research Fellowship for Experienced Researchers

 - The candidate's own research profile documented by a comprehensive list of academic publications reviewed according to international standards and printed in journals and/or by publishing houses;

-- Confirmation that research facilities are available and mentoring agreement and a detailed expert's report by an academic host at a research institution in Germany; details of the research project and the proposed timetable must be discussed with the prospective host prior to application;
+- Confirmation that research facilities are available and mentoring agreement and a detailed expert's report by an academic host at a research institution in Germany; details of the research outline including information on the intended duration of the fellowship must be agreed with the intended host before applying;

-- Three expert reviews from important collaborative partners and/or academics from the candidate's own institute and, if possible, from abroad;
+- Two expert reviews from important collaborative partners and/or academics from the candidate's own institute and, if possible, from abroad;

 - Applications to continue a research stay already underway can only be considered in exceptional cases.
 The applicant may not have spent an extended period in Germany prior to application.
 Potential applicants who have been in Germany for more than six months at the time of application are not eligible to apply;